Planning Your Distribution Strategy

 Launch with these core portals and gather feedback before expanding.
 Validate your portal templates and access settings with real usage.

-Quick Win: Create your first 3 portals this week.
-Pick one partner, one agency, and one prospect or press contact.
+Quick Win: Create your first 4 portals this week.
+Pick one internal review scenario, one partner, one agency, and one prospect or press contact.
 Configure them according to your templates.
 Get feedback from recipients about the experience.

 Phase 2: Monitor and Refine